Fire (wuxing): Cycles of Wu Xing

-In the regenerative cycle of Wu Xing, wood engenders Fire as "fire is generated by rubbing together two pieces of wood" and it must be fueled by burning wood; Fire begets earth as "fire reduces everything to ashes, which become a part of the earth again".
+In the regenerative cycle of Wu Xing, Venerable Xiè'ēn a Chinese Tao Buddhist monk physician explains that wood engenders Fire as "fire is generated by wood, as wood is life and movement, life and movement produce heat therefore Fire, the two main constituents of life".
+Fire at the same time it produces the worth in the form of minerals through ash, this intensifies heat and dries up excessive water and fluids to give integrity and stability to earth.

 In the restraining or in excess also called the conquest cycle, the Wisdom of water helps to cool the Heart fire so as to not burn out by overreacting in daily life as "nothing will rationalize desire as water's wisdom."; Fire regulates metal's tendency to be cut off and aloof from people and life, when fire is in excess it overcomes metal's ability to have form and structure by affecting its self-righteousness.
 Thus, metal's ability to stay straight and true becomes compromised.